 Specialized Programs of Research Excellence (SPORE)

-Through the Translational Research Program, the National Cancer Institute brings together the experience and expertise of research scientists from across the nation to collaborate in interdisciplinary translational research.
-This collaborative research effort, called Specialized Program of Research Excellence (SPORE), is a type of research grant awarded by the National Cancer Institute, concentrating on specific cancer types.
+Through the Translational Research Program, the National Cancer Institute (NCI) brings together the experience and expertise of research scientists from across the nation to collaborate in interdisciplinary translational research.
+This collaborative research effort called Specialized Program of Research Excellence (SPORE) is a type of research grant that focuses on specific cancer types.

-Focusing research on prevention, early detection, diagnosis and treatment of the individual cancers, together the SPORE teams are making significant progress to reduce the incidence and mortality by cancer type as well as improve survival and quality of life for cancer patients.
+Focusing research on prevention, early detection, diagnosis and treatment of the specific cancer simultaneously, the SPORE team can make significant progress to reduce the incidence and mortality by cancer type as well as improve survival and quality of life for cancer patients.

 Common Pathway of Cancers

-Within each SPORE grant, research scientists and work together to determine a common pathway that ties together the various cancers within a specific organ site or group of highly related cancers.
-Identifying these themes of cancer types can then expedite the translation or movement of basic scientific findings into the clinical settings to help patients most efficiently.
-In addition, through observational research, the SPORE teams work to determine the individual or population based biological factors that affect the incidence and progression of these cancers.
+Within the SPORE grant, research scientists and clinicians work together to determine a common pathway that is shared across various cancers types.
+Identifying these common themes in cancer pathways can then expedite the translation or movement of basic scientific findings into the clinical settings to effectively treat patients.
+Additionally, through observational research, the SPORE teams work to determine the individual or population based biological factors that affect the incidence and progression of these cancers.

 National Leadership in Translational Research

-Major discoveries made by our clinician scientists and researchers, through strong collaborative efforts, have made our program a national leader in translational research as we strive to reduce the morbidity and mortality associated with prostate cancer.
-This close collaboration not only includes investigators from across the University of Michigan campus and other SPORE programs at the University of Michigan, but also other institutions, industries, national networks and other Universities have contributed to advance science through translational discovery.
+Major discoveries made by our clinician scientists and researchers through strong collaborative efforts have made our program a national leader in translational research as we strive to reduce the morbidity and mortality associated with prostate cancer.
+These close collaborations not only include investigators from across the University of Michigan campus but also other institutions, industries, national networks that have contributed to advancing science through translational discovery.